Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Numerical Predictions

 \subsection{Pion Form Factor}

-It has been shown that the bulk holographic QCD described above based on the soft-wall AdS/QCD with IR-modified 5D mass and quartic interaction can provide a remarkable prediction for the mass spectra of all light resonance mesons.
-Here we shall calculate the pion form factor $F_\pi(q^2)$ for a further consistency check on such a bulk holographic QCD.
+It has been shown that the above IR-improved soft-wall AdS/QCD model with IR-modified 5D conformal mass and quartic interaction can provide a remarkable prediction for the mass spectra of all light resonance mesons.
+Here we shall calculate the pion form factor $F_\pi(q^2)$ for a further consistent check on such an IR-improved soft-wall AdS/QCD model.
 The space-like pion form factor can be determined from the sum over vector meson poles

 where $f_n$ is the decay constants of the vector mesons.
 For a practical calculation, we adopt the expression in terms of the vector and axial-vector bulk-to-boundary propagators \cite{form factor},

 where the $V(q,z)$ is the vector bulk-to-boundary propagator with the boundary conditions $V(q,z\rightarrow0)=1$ and $V(0,z)=1$.
 The functions $\pi(z)$ and $\varphi(z)$ are the solutions of Eq.(\ref{equa of pi}) with the normalization